fraspass/sbm/INPUT.md

 * `-q` is Boolean variables used for the unconstrained or constrained model,
 * `-r` is a Boolean variable: if it is set to `1`, then MCMC is run on the simulated graphs, otherwise summary plots are produced,
 * `-M` and `-B` denote the number of samples in the MCMC chain, and the burnin,
 * `-f` is the name of the destination folder for the output files.
-It must be **pre-existent**.

-For example, if the user wants to obtain 25000 MCMC samples from the posterior for the Enron Email Dataset, with no burnin, using coclustering and the second-level community allocations, and store the results in a **pre-existing folder** `Output`:
+For example, if the user wants to obtain 25000 MCMC samples from the posterior for the Enron Email Dataset, with no burnin, using coclustering and the second-level community allocations, and store the results in a folder `Output`:

 ```
 ./enron.py -M 25000 -B 0 -c yes -s yes -f Output